timlee-netfos/get_detection_details/readme.md

 # .env Configuration
 - generate a new ".env" file in "lib" directory
+- find your customer's name and fill it into {customer}
+- if add new customer , please add information to "customers.txt"
 - configuration
 	- vt_API_KEY:
 		- sign up virustotal and get api key